 Unsurprising.
-Sigurd didn’t seem very attached to anyone she served with.
+Sigrid didn’t seem very attached to anyone she served with.

 The clack of stiletto heels against the matted floor cut their conversation short as Cvetka approached.
 Her paper-star earrings caught the gray light filtering in from the window casting glowing shadows on her cheeks.
 She stopped in front of their table with her entourage of peacekeepers just behind her.

 “How is everything?”
 Cvetka inquired, eyes kind, lips upturned as she glanced between the three of them.
 “Is the food to your liking?
 Or… would you like the furnace to be warmer?
 I’m here to make sure you feel comfortable.”
-Slowly, she turned to Sigurd with a thinning smile.
-“Especially you, Sigurd.”
+Slowly, she turned to Sigrid with a thinning smile.
+“Especially you, Sigrid.”

 Her eyes—Claire realized—almost seemed to hold no light to them.
 Vaguely, he was reminded of the solar eclipse his aunt Jin once took him to see.
 A ring of white around complete black.

-Cvetka continued, “And of course I’m including your extra company, Sigurd.
+Cvetka continued, “And of course I’m including your extra company, Sigrid.
 The prince, right?
 Of Sagittarius.”

 Claire’s heart hammered, and his ears roared.
-He felt almost as if Cvetka was looking through Sigurd and right into him.
+He felt almost as if Cvetka was looking through Sigrid and right into him.